Kintyre/ksconf/docs/source/cheatsheet.rst

 (This is because some of your users copied over some of their critical alerts manually while waiting for the migration to complete, and they've made updates they don't want to lose.)

-After stopping splunk on the new server, run the following commands.
+After stopping Splunk on the new server, run the following commands.

     .. code-block:: sh